cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

       }]
   }

+### Elementary flows

 ### Vector spatial scales

-Characterization factor data with vector spatial scales are given as a combination of the [tabular data package](https://frictionlessdata.io/specs/tabular-data-package/) and [spatial data package](https://research.okfn.org/spatial-data-package-investigation/) specifications.
+Characterization factor data with vector spatial scales are given as a [tabular data resource](http://frictionlessdata.io/specs/tabular-data-resource/), with additional elements from the [spatial data package](https://research.okfn.org/spatial-data-package-investigation/), as recommended by the spatial data package preliminary investigation.

-Note that this standard makes two exceptions to the tabular data package: We do not require that *each* resource be a tabular data resource, as we also allow for raster files, and require that CSV files follow the [standard dialect](http://paulfitz.github.io/dataprotocols/tabular-data-package/index.html#csv-files), instead of allowing for custom dialects.
-As such, the metadata profile is "data-package", not "tabular-data-package".
+This standrad is more restrictive than the tabular data resource, in that CSV files **shall** follow the [standard dialect](http://paulfitz.github.io/dataprotocols/tabular-data-package/index.html#csv-files); custom dialects are not allowed.

 ::